 He pioneered the highlighted textual link in 1983, and it became part of Hyperties, a precursor to the web.
 His move into information visualization spawned Spotfire, known for pharmaceutical drug discovery and genomic data analysis.
 He is a technical advisor for the treemap visualization producer, The Hive Group.

-Ben is the author of Software Psychology: Human Factors in Computer and Information Systems (1980) and Designing the User Interface: Strategies for Effective Human-Computer Interaction (5th ed., 2010, with C. Plaisant).
+Ben is the author of Software Psychology: Human Factors in Computer and Information Systems (1980).
+In 1986, the first edition of Designing the User Interface: Strategies for Effective Human-Computer Interaction was published (5th ed., 2010, with C. Plaisant).
+This book is popular for his list of "Eight Golden Rules of Interface Design" which is frequently taught in Human-Computer Interaction courses.
 He co-authored Readings in Information Visualization: Using Vision to Think (1999) with S. Card and J. Mackinlay.
 His book, Leonardo's Laptop: Human Needs and the New Computing Technologies (MIT Press), won the IEEE Award for Distinguished Literary Contribution in 2004.
 His most recent book, Analyzing Social Media Networks with NodeXL: Insights from a Connected World (2011), was co-authored with D. Hansen and M. A. Smith.